sarahlehman/smalltownkitten/content/post/water-warfare.md

 stupid receipt since that’s what you call me\!
 You always remember that\!

-Despite the explosion that is happening internally, I laugh and say “Oh no, it’s Sarah.”
+Despite the explosion that is happening internally (is that the definition of an implosion?)
+I laugh and say “Oh no, it’s Sarah.”

 He seems ashamed and yells “I knew that\!” in desperation.